KiloxGo/KiloxGo/README.md

 ### Self Introduction

-A student from SJTU who loves things about Internet Here is my illustration drawn by Matsuyama Akira-gen
+A student from SJTU who loves things about Internet

+Youcan call me Kilox,Kilostring,KiloxGo,KG if you like it!

+Here is my illustration drawn by Matsuyama Akira-gen,it's ctue,yes.

 ***Currently Busy with school work and unavailable.***

 ### Overall Status